-David Eddy-Spicer is an associate professor in the Department of Leadership, Foundations and Social Policy at the Curry School of Education and Human Development, University of Virginia.
+David Eddy-Spicer is a professor of educational leadership in the Department of Leadership, Foundations and Social Policy at the Curry School of Education and Human Development, University of Virginia.
 He holds a doctorate in teaching and learning from Harvard University, where he served as research director of WIDE World, an online initiative that worked with K-12 school systems internationally to develop systemic capacity for deeper learning.
 He has served on the faculties of the University of Bath, UK, and the UCL Institute of Education, London.

 He designs and teaches courses and workshops on improvement science and continuous improvement to aspiring and advanced educational leaders.
 He has designed and delivered professional learning on continuous improvement for system and school leaders in Virginia, Maryland, New York, and California, as well as in the UK and Europe.